airbytehq/airbyte/docs/integrations/sources/yotpo.md

 ## Performance considerations

-Yotpo [API reference](https://api.yotpo.com/v1/) has v1 at present.
-The connector as default uses v1 and changed according to different endpoints.
+The Yotpo [API reference](https://apidocs.yotpo.com/) is at v1.
+The connector uses v1 by default.

 ## Changelog